DIN-Foundation/bcs-ntnu-2021/report/07-choices.md

+## 7.x Re-using existing work as much as possible

+Very often, a specific programming language is chosen, because we want to re-use as much as possible of existing code.
+This is the main reason Rust was chosen.
+It has an existing library for all the standards we want to comply with.

+Using existing libraries, makes it easier to comply with standards:
+- did-key-rs - Implements the `did`-standards.
+- didcomm-rs - Implements the `didcomm-v2`-standards.
+- spruceid/ssi - Implements the `vc`-standards.

+## 7.x A command line interface (Instead of a GUI)

+- GUI does not solve our problem statement any better.
+- A degree in Programming, does not get extra points for design.
+- Time considered better spent on lower-level stuff.

-## 9.x Why only support a single transport (stdin/stdout)
+## 7.x Only support a single cryptographic toolkit for signing and encryption (ed25519/x25519)

 - To limit scope.
-- Supporting multiple transports, does not solve our problem-statement any better.
+- Supporting multiple toolkits, does not solve our problem-statement any better.
 - One is enough to prove the point.
-- One could rewrite the software to support multiple transports later, using a plugin-based architecture.

-## 9.x Why only support a single did-method (did-key)

-- To limit scope.
-- Supporting multiple did-methods, does not solve our problem-statement any better.
-- One is enough to prove the point.
-- One could rewrite the software to support multiple did-methods later, using a plugin-based architecture.
+- One could rewrite the software to support multiple cryptographic toolkits later, using a plugin-based architecture.